 If you borrow from the policy, you may not actually need to pay back the money.
 But not doing so will reduce your death benefit.
-You can also cancel the policy to get out its cash value, or you can withdraw a certain amount of cash.
+You can also cancel the policy to get out its cash value or withdraw a certain amount of cash.

 Borrowing on the Policy

 In an emergency, borrowing from your whole life insurance policy’s cash value may be a reasonable choice.
-With most policies, you have to wait until you have a certain value available before you borrow.
+With most policies, you must wait until you have a certain value available before borrowing.
 And you can probably only borrow a certain percentage of the available cash value.

-However, it is often best to repay the loan if you intend to keep the policy.
+Nevertheless, it is often best to repay the loan if you intend to keep the policy.
 That’s because you’ll be charged interest on the loan, which can also eat into the death benefit.
-Over time, there may be no death benefit left for your beneficiaries, even if you continue paying premiums.
+Over time, no death benefit may be left for your beneficiaries, even if you continue paying premiums.

-Basically, you should look at borrowing from your life insurance policy’s cash benefit as a last resort.
+You should consider borrowing from your life insurance policy’s cash benefit as a last resort.
 If you really need access to cash and can’t get another loan or can only get one with a high interest rate, it can be a decent option.